Izan2020/Izan2020/README.md

 ![glantrox](https://cdn.discordapp.com/attachments/929387503935434802/1016324785099251813/banner_github.png)

 ## Hi I'm Hamas
-I've been interested in Front End Development on Android, currently learning Flutter, I have passion for learning Swift.
-I'm always trying to grow and learn something new.
-Currently doing an Internship in Telkom IoT.
+I'm a Junior Software Developer who is passionate about making a Mobile Apps, Websites.
+I feel most in my place while continuously operating as a Front-End Developer within a team, I enjoy working with some developement Technologies such as Flutter in Mobile Developement and Laravel in Website Developement, I'm currently learning Jetpack Compose for Android Development, I've been coding for 1 Year, and I really want to learn Swift.
+I've recently been doing an Internship in Telkom IoT for 4 months.

 ```"Design is not just what it looks like and feels like.
 Design is how it works." -Steve Jobs```